ewebber/whatspeakersneed/README.md

 # What speakers need

-Collected from experienced speakers to help conference organisers make things better, please feel free to submit edits.
+Collected from experienced speakers to help conference organisers make things better and speakers more comfortable.
+Please feel free to submit edits.

+## Before applying

+### What is the offer?

+- Do you cover expenses and how much?
+- Will you book travel and hotels?
+- Do you pay speakers?
+- Will there be a speakers dinner?

 ## Preparing for the talks